-Screens, like Tara had in her first trimester, miss at least half of these small genetic changes.
+Screens, miss at least half of these small genetic changes.
 That’s no surprise, as screens were not designed to detect these genetic disorders.
 They were designed to detect hormonal and ultrasound changes common in three genetic disorders: Down Syndrome, Trisomy 13, and Trisomy 18.
 When screens do detect other genetic abnormalities, it’s essentially by accident.

 In contrast, with recent advances in genetic knowledge and analysis, amnio and CVS can now detect most known small genetic changes, with 100% accuracy.

 Amnio and CVS detect a much wider range of genetic disorders than any prenatal genetic screen.